Mo-Abdelhameed/Julia-Linear-Regression-Template/README.md

 ### To run locally (without Docker)

-- Create your virtual environment and install dependencies listed in `requirements.txt`.
+- Create your virtual environment and install dependencies listed in `Project.toml`.
-- Run the script `src/train.py` to train the linear regression model.
+- Run the script `src/train.ipynb` to train the linear regression model.
 This will save the model artifacts, including the preprocessing pipeline and label encoder, in the path `./model_inputs_outputs/model/artifacts/`.
-- Run the script `src/predict.py` to run batch predictions using the trained model.
+- Run the script `src/predict.ipynb` to run batch predictions using the trained model.
 This script will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `./model_inputs_outputs/outputs/predictions/`.

 ### To run with Docker